mahyarmirrashed/fiducial-tracker/README.md

 Future versions can even include brokerage systems for the darknet workers to distribute incoming computer vision works.

-Communication between the submodules is handled through Google's Protocol Buffers.
-The message formats and contents are shown below.
+Communication between the submodules is handled using Pydantic models.
+The message formats are shown below.

 ![](res/communication.png)